facebookresearch/Mephisto/mephisto/operations/README.md

 ## `TaskLauncher`
 The `TaskLauncher` class is a fairly lightweight class responsible for handling the process of launching units.
 A `TaskLauncher` is created for a specific `TaskRun`, and provided with `assignment_data` for that full task run.
 It creates `Assignment`s and `Unit`s for the `TaskRun`, and packages the expected data into the `Assignment`.
 When a task is ready to go live, one calls `launch_units(url)` with the `url` that the task should be pointed to.
 If units need to be expired (such as during a shutdown), `expire_units` handles this for all units created for the given `TaskRun`.

-`TaskLauncher`s will parse the `TaskRun`'s `TaskConfig` to know what parameters to set.
+`TaskLauncher`s will parse the `TaskRun`'s `TaskRunArgs` to know what parameters to set.
 This info should be used to initialize the assignments and the units as specified.
 The `TaskLauncher` can also be used to limit the number of currently available tasks using the `max_num_concurrent_units` argument, which prevents too many tasks from running at the same time, potentially overrunning the `TaskRunner` that the `Blueprint` has provided.

 ## `config_handler.py`